 Men’s Version of the La Sportiva Bushido II

 We tested the women’s version of the updated Bushido II, but La Sportiva makes the same shoe in men's sizing.
-The men’s Bushido II shares the same design, overall construction, cost, and feature set as the women’s but comes in varying colorways and weighs slightly more at 21 ounces per pair.
+The men’s Bushido II shares the same design, overall construction, cost, and feature set as the women’s but comes in varying colorways and weighs slightly more at 1 pound 5 ounces per pair.
 Although we haven’t had a chance to test the men’s model, we imagine it warrants similar praise: superb traction and stability, comfortable fit, and great performance on technical trails.

 What We Like

 - Like the original Bushido, the Bushido II offers excellent traction and stability on highly technical terrain.

 - Responsive and predictable without heavily impacting comfort (although there are definitely more cushioned models available).